Informatievlaanderen/mdb-reader/README.md

 # MDB Reader

 JavaScript library to read data from Access databases.
 This is a fork of the original [mdb-reader](https://github.com/andipaetzold/mdb-reader).
-The original library was converted to ESM, which is not compatible with out [OSLO-UML-Transformer]() project since that is written in CommonJS.
+The original library was converted to ESM, which is not compatible with out [OSLO-UML-Transformer](https://github.com/Informatievlaanderen/OSLO-UML-Transformer) project since that is written in CommonJS.
 This fork is a CommonJS version of the original library.
 There is a conversion script located in the `scripts` directory that will convert the original library to CommonJS.

+Since the conversion script converts the [package.json](https://github.com/Informatievlaanderen/mdb-reader/commit/98e1dc65780028e14fef850154084ba402756b2d) file, this project will not run in its original form.
+If you want to use the original package.json, which is an ESM package, you can get it from the original library!

 As an extra tweak to the original library, the `/lib` folder is present inside the Github repository.
 This is to allow the library to be used directly in the OSLO-UML-Transformer.
 We could also publish the library to NPM, but that would be an extra step which was not needed at this time.
+When building the project, the `postbuild` script will run, which will convert the library from an ESM module to CommonJS using `esbuild`.

 Since this is a fork of the 3.0.0 version of `mdb-reader`, the code should remain runnable for the OSLO-UML-Transformer.
 If newer versions get released of this package and we want to use them, we will have to merge the upstream changes from the original library into this fork.

 ## Installation